ahmedelkilany2/Job_heatmap/README.md

 ## Configuration

-You can customize the app by modifying the following:
+Can customize the app by modifying the following:
 - Google Sheet URL in the `fetch_and_process_data()` function
 - Map center coordinates and zoom level
 - Heatmap parameters (radius, blur)